Zimtiru/-Getting_and_Cleaning_Data/README.md

 <h4> Getting and Cleaning Data course project</h4>

-This is the project for the Getting and Cleaning Data course from Coursera.
+This is the project for "Getting and Cleaning Data" course from Coursera.
 The R script run_analysis.R perform the following:

 -Download the dataset in the working directory